 Self-isolation was a privilege.
 One not all of us could afford.

 And as is so typically the case in our world, those of us who had the least, were risking the most.

 My workplace had finally introduced hand sanitiser, and there were now gloves available for any staff wishing to use them.
 And at long last, social distancing was now in place.
 But it was down to us, the workers, to enforce it.

 I am an assertive person.
 I had no problem asking customers to stand back or distance themselves, but many other members of staff found this difficult.
 Especially the softer spoken or more timid among us, and particularly if the shopper decided to be difficult or abusive in return, which was happening more and more.

-One of them should have been waiting outside with the children while the other shopped.
-But nope.
-There they were, seven or eight of them, all bunched up in the line in front of me, with the little ones touching everything within reach and often sticking things in their mouths, as kids do…
+At least one of those ‘care-givers’ should have been waiting outside the store with the kids, but nope, there they were…all seven or eight of them bunched up in a line right in front of me, with the little ones touching everything within reach and often sticking what they found in their mouths, as kids will do…

 ‘I do not feel safe.’